Wushu - Chinese Martial Arts

 Basic and Advanced Long Weapon Routines – Wushu Staff, Spear, Pudao

 Basic and Flexible Weapon Routines – Chain Whip

 Muscle training: building strength

 Cool Down activities

-Coach Michael Smith has taught Chinese Martial Arts in the Knoxville area for 8 years, and has won 9 gold medals in competitions in China.
+Coach Michael Smith has taught Chinese Martial Arts in the Knoxville area since 2006, and has won 9 gold medals in competitions in China.
 He earned a 3rd Dan rating in testing given by the Chinese Wushu Association in China.
 He has performed many local demonstrations in the Knoxville area with his students, and introduced many to the fun of Chinese Martial Arts and Culture through his Chinese culture booths at local festivals.
-He has also produced the East Tennessee Chinese New Year Festival for the last 4 years, the largest celebration of its kind in our region of the state, and manages the KnoxvilleChineseCulture.org website that promotes Chinese culture in the Knoxville and East Tennessee area.
+For 10 years, he produced the East Tennessee Chinese New Year Festival, the largest celebration of its kind in our region of the state, and manages the KnoxvilleChineseCulture.org website that promotes Chinese culture in the Knoxville and East Tennessee area.